agathis-project/salix-arctica/README.md

   0.76V.
   - the root max leakage must be declared in root id eeprom hw descriptors.

-- the number of identical i2c devices in a gateway (I2C-TRUNK) is limited to two to the power of the number of device address pins connected to KNOT.0,1,2; these devices shall be on branches installed in a contiguous block in the
+- **I2C-TRUNK gateway maximum number of identical i2c devices** is limited to two to the power of the number of device address pins connected to KNOT.0,1,2; these devices shall be on branches installed in a contiguous block in the
   gateway: